Clerks (film): Plot

-Two of Dante's former high school classmates, Rick Derris and Heather Jones, inform him that everyone in their graduating class, except for him, knew of Caitlin's infidelity and that Rick even had sexual intercourse with Caitlin.
-A health department representative interrupts the conversation and questions Dante about his earlier whereabouts, then fines him $500 for selling cigarettes to a four-year-old, even though Randal actually sold them.
-Afterwards, Caitlin visits Dante, having ended her engagement.
-Torn between her and Veronica, he finally pursues a date with Caitlin, returning to his house to prepare.
-However, an incident in the store bathroom renders her catatonic; in the darkness, she had sex with who she thought was Dante but was really an elderly customer who suffered a fatal heart attack while masturbating to a pornographic magazine Dante provided him earlier.
-She is carted away in an ambulance along with the corpse.
+Two of Dante's former high school classmates, Rick Derris and Heather Jones, inform him that everyone else in their graduating class knew of Caitlin's infidelity and that Rick even had sexual intercourse with Caitlin.
+A health department representative arrives to question Dante and fines him $500 for selling cigarettes to a four-year-old, even though Randal actually sold them.
+Caitlin tells Dante she ended her engagement and he leaves to prepare for a date with her.
+She has sex in the store bathroom with someone she thinks is Dante.
+She is rendered catatonic on realizing it is an elderly customer who suffered a fatal heart attack while masturbating to a pornographic magazine and is carted away in an ambulance with the corpse.

 Drug dealers Jay and Silent Bob enter the Quick Stop to shoplift and unsuccessfully invite Dante to party with them after hours.
-Aware of Dante's problems, Silent Bob tersely reasons that he truly loves Veronica.
-However, Randal reveals he has already confessed the previous events to her, and she furiously and dramatically dumps Dante.
-Upset and furious, Dante brawls with Randal, trashing the Quick Stop in the process.
+Aware of Dante's problems, Silent Bob reasons that he truly loves Veronica.
+When Randal reveals the previous events to her, she dumps Dante and Dante brawls with Randal, trashing the Quick Stop in the process.

-After a brief crucial moment of clarity between them, Dante rants at Randal, blaming him for the day's events before repeating his relent of "I'm not even supposed to be here today!".
-Randal furiously blows up at Dante, reminding him that he abandoned his post to slack off several times of his own accord, but arrived at work nevertheless and could've left at any point but didn't, and furthermore neither of them are as "advanced" as they think they are, otherwise they wouldn't be stuck with such lowly jobs.
-The two reconcile and clean up, with Dante planning to take the next day off to visit Caitlin in the hospital and attempt reconciliation with Veronica.
-Before departing, Randal tosses Dante's shoe-polish sign in his face and declares, "You're closed!"
+Dante blames Randal for the day's events, repeating his mantra of "I'm not even supposed to be here today!".
+Randal reminds him he voluntarily left to slack off several times, and could've left at any point he wished.
+They reconcile after realizing neither are as "advanced" as they think, evidenced by their lowly jobs.
+After the two clean up the store, Dante plans to take the following day off to visit Caitlin in the hospital and attempt reconciliation with Veronica.
+Randal tosses Dante's shoe-polish sign in his face and declares, "You're closed!"

 Production

 Development

 When writing the script, writer and director Kevin Smith based the character of Dante Hicks on himself, Randal Graves on his friend Bryan Johnson, who appeared in Smith's subsequent films as Steve-Dave Pulski, and Jay on Jason Mewes, who ended up playing him in the movie.
+His writing was influenced by his experience working in a video store, where he consumed movies mostly by listening but not watching, because his eyes were on the customers.